ktollec-ledger/automation-engineer-takehome/README.md

 For ordering ingredients, your tool of choice is [Jira](https://www.atlassian.com/software/jira).

+You can head [here](https://developer.atlassian.com/server/jira/platform/rest-apis/) to learn more about Jira APIs.

 The goal is to add a few routes to your API :

 | Method | Route | Description |